frtru/Algorithms-sandbox/README.md

 Here's a picture of what the final result looks like using the Depth-first search for generation and A* for solving the maze:

-Note that walls are pictured as black, floor as gray, potential solutions found by the A* algorithm are blue and final solution is green.
+Note that the start and end nodes are on the upper left corner and lower right corner respectively.
+Walls are pictured as black, floor as gray, and potential paths during the exploration are blue and final solution is green.

 ![alt tag](https://raw.githubusercontent.com/frtru/MazeSandbox/master/gen_dfs_sol_astar.jpg)